Get a Jump on Fall Allergies

 The proof?
 For some of us, it’s the onset of fall ragweed allergies.
 If you suffer with it, you know the symptoms: runny nose and congestion, itchy eyes and throat, postnasal drip, maybe an annoying cough, reflexive throat clearing and other upper respiratory miseries.

-“When I was looking at the pollen monitoring stations, the season has actually already begun, starting about three weeks ago,” agrees Einstein Healthcare Network allergy specialist Gary Kuan-Hsiang Huang, MD, PhD, who practices at Einstein Medical Center Philadelphia.
+“When I was looking at the pollen monitoring stations, the season has actually already begun, starting about late August,” agrees Einstein Healthcare Network allergy specialist Gary Kuan-Hsiang Huang, MD, PhD, who practices at Einstein Medical Center Philadelphia.
 Dr. Huang says he is already starting to see patients with the characteristic complaints associated with ragweed allergy.

 Ragweed can be a prolific pollen producer, with a single plant generating more than a billion grains of pollen in its lifetime—and you might have to endure ragweed allergy for longer than in the past due to global climate change, says Dr. Huang.
 According to one theory gaining credence in the allergy community, Dr. Huang explains, carbon dioxide has been rising, and that has been correlated to a better growth of ragweed.
 “The plants have gotten bigger, taller, and now produce more pollens than before.
 They also blossom for a longer period, as they come out a bit earlier every year.”

 When will it end?
 Typically, with the first frost.

 “Luckily, the frost is our friend to condense the pollen—except we don’t know when the ending time is,” says Dr. Huang.
 “It’s hard to know because we don’t know when winter starts.
 Last winter was very warm, and the first frost came late.”

 Although ragweed allergies are typically most significant in the fall, he says, people can have symptoms throughout the year if they are allergic to other environmental triggers.